 NRC EducationEducation

-NRC’s education programme in Sudan supports formal and non-formal education to ensure that displacement-affected children, adolescents and youth enjoy access to relevant quality education in safe and protected environments.
+In coordination with the Ministry of Education, we support displacement-affected children, adolescents and youth to enjoy access to appropriate, quality education opportunities in safe and protected learning environments.
 Our teams:

-• build the capacity of teachers and education personnel in core teaching and psychosocial skills
+• build the capacity of teachers, education personnel and school-based management committees in core teaching, non-specialised classroom-based psychosocial support, and socio-emotional learning skill

 NRC Information, counselling and legal assistance (ICLA)Information, counselling and legal assistance (ICLA)

-• create awareness through the provision of tailored information sessions – in person or using digital modes of assistance – on HLP and access to LCD
+• create awareness through the provision of tailored information sessions – in-person and digitally – on access to legal documents

-• provide one-on-one counselling and legal assistance to support displacement-affected communities to enforce their rights to HLP and access to LCD
+• provide one-on-one counselling and legal assistance to support displacement-affected communities to enforce their rights to access legal documents and essential services

-• support collaborative dispute resolution of conflicts over land through capacity building of local authorities and community leaders
+• support collaborative dispute resolution of conflicts through technical and material capacity building of local authorities and community structures

 NRC Livelihoods and food securityLivelihoods and food security

-• support vulnerable IDPs and refugees to have access to healthy and balanced food through cash-based interventions
+• support vulnerable, food-insecure IDPs and refugees to have access to healthy and balanced food through cash-based interventions and market support

-• provide refugee and vulnerable host community youth with the soft and technical skills required to establish demand-driven small business projects, thus fostering self-reliance and promoting economic inclusion
+• provide refugee, IDP and vulnerable host community youth, men and women with the soft and technical skills as well as cash grants for demand-driven small business projects, thus fostering self-reliance and promoting economic inclusion and strengthening the local markets

 NRC Shelter and settlementsShelter and settlements

-• distribute core relief items and emergency shelter kits
+• distributes core relief items including emergency shelter kits and family tents

 Advocacy and policy